vinaydahiya04/ParkKar/README.md

 The ParkKar app adds ease to life by providing real time information about nearby Parking Lots.

 Now you go anywhere with your car/bike without any parking issues.
-Just have a look at the ParkKer App and you are Good To Go.
+Just have a look at the ParkKar App and you are Good To Go.

 <a href="https://youtu.be/byUXP8DwfmM" target="_blank">Checkout the Youtube Video</i></a>